senti-iot/senti-watchman/README.md

-# senti-watchman
+# Senti Watchman

-Senti Watchman is a sentinel service that monitors the senti-mqtt-client and update/restart the client when needed
+Senti Watchman is a sentinel node service that monitors the senti-mqtt-client and updates and restarts the client when needed.